-This project was one of ARM’s Quick Start projects that were not selected from a formal project call process but were part of ARM’s formation.
-This project seeks to take a highly manual process and automate it both for worker safety and increased productivity.
-The development of sensor-based robotics technology will automate composites manufacturing with faster cycle time, increased precision, and process repeatability.
+This project was one of the ARM Institute’s Quick Start projects that were not selected from a formal project call process but were part of ARM Institute’s formation.
+This project sought to take a highly manual process and automate it both for worker safety and increased productivity.
+The development of sensor-based robotics technology automates composites manufacturing with faster cycle time, increased precision, and process repeatability.

 Improve ergonomics, product quality, and process efficiency in wind turbine blade manufacturing.